In-Home Lifestyle Newborn Photography vs Studio Newborn Sessions | San Jose & Bay Area Guide

 • familiar

-Instead of adapting your home to the session, the session adapts to your home.
+Instead of adapting your home to the session, the session adapts to you.

 Setting the Right Expectations